 Glazed salmon and fried rice

-- Notes: It’s a little chaotic making these both at the same time, though it’s doable if you need dinner in 15 minutes.
-Otherwise, make the rice first and let it sit while you work on the salmon.
+- It’s a little chaotic making these at the same time, though it’s doable if you need dinner in 15 minutes.
+Otherwise, make the rice first and let it sit, covered, on the stove, while you work on the salmon.

 Asian beef bowls